johnny-la/go-compiler/README.md

 # GoLite Compiler
-Compiler which translates Golang to Java, built using SableCC.
+Compiler for a subset of Golang, built using SableCC.

+Translates Golang to Java.

 ## Authors
 - Ralph Bou Samra